redhat-developer/app-services-cli/docs/commands/rhoas_connector_type_list.md

 # List connector types with a limit of 10 from the second page
 rhoas connector type list --limit=10 --page=2

-# List all connector types that start with 'Amazon'
+# List all connector types that start with "Amazon"
 rhoas connector type list --search=Amazon%

-# List all connector types that contain the word 'Amazon'
+# List all connector types that contain the word "Amazon"
 rhoas connector type list --search=%Amazon%

 ```